superhunterboy/ayBbinSpider/README.md

 # aoyaBbinSpider

-just for learning of crawler for me only
+just for learning of crawler